FREE Car Insurance Comparison

 Does Miami Beach use speeding or red-light cameras?

-Florida is one of the states that use automated enforcement laws.
+According to the Insurance Institute for Highway Safety (IIHS), Florida is one of the states that use automated enforcement laws.
 In other words, Florida residents statewide will encounter red-light cameras.
 Speed cameras are not used in Florida.

 Miami Beach red-light cameras were first introduced in 2009.
 By 2017, the city of Miami outlawed red-light cameras.
 The Supreme Court of Florida ruled in 2018, however, that red-light cameras will remain in Florida.